Mishka Jaeger

 No seriously, the Hotel California (Kenter Canyon) piece I did for the Zip Code Show in 2009 is part of the display at Arlington Central Library.

 Totally unrelated to anything I’ve been up to lately, I finally got around to doing a proper photo and cleanup of my Artlibs piece from 2012.
 My Illustration of La Colmena Bakery in Barcelona.
-It’s also now available as a photo and canvas print on deviantArt.
+It’s also now available as a photo and canvas print.
 I wish the meringue was available too.
 I think mail order from Spain will take too long.

 June 5, 2012